 Finance Minister Arun Jaitley inaugurates electric vehicle charging station in North Block and flags off 15 electric vehicles

-In addition, 28 charging points (24 Slow charging points, 4 Fast Charging Points) have been installed at North Block in New Delhi for charging these vehicles.
+And charging these vehicles,28 charging points (24 Slow charging points, 4 Fast Charging Points) have been installed at North Block in New Delhi.

 The agreement was signed in the presence of Finance Minister Arun Jaitley, Union Power Minister R.K.
 Singh, Revenue Secretary Ajay Bhushan Pandey, Sh.
 Ajay Narayan Jha, Finance Secretary & Secretary (Expenditure), Economic Affairs Secretary Subhash Chandra Garg, and Power Secretary Ajay Kumar Bhalla.